“GET OUT!!! GET OUT!!!”

 Malcolm X once said:

 “White liberals are those who have perfected the art of selling themselves to the black man as our ‘friend’ to get our sympathy, our allegiance and our minds.”

-That quote above pretty much nails the whole plot of the movie.
+The above quote pretty much nails the whole plot of the movie.

 What was initially suspected as a case of brainwashing was actually something far more sinister (and, if I may say, hackneyed from a writer’s perspective?).

-The blacks in the movie weren’t being brainwashed.
-Rather, they were the victims of unconsented brain transplantation.
+Rather, they were victims of unconsented brain transplantation.

 Here’s what really makes this disturbing: the blacks themselves were still alive inside their own brains.
-They could still see, hear, and feel everything happening around and to their own bodies.
+They could still see, hear, and feel everything happening around them.
 They were simply powerless to do anything about it.

 Personally, I would’ve stayed with the brainwashing/hypnosis bit.
 But the brain transplant twist does make for a more eerie and unsettling climax.